Acta Sanctorum: St. Mary Magdalene (July 22)

 St. Mary Magdalene

-Life
+Life (First Century)

-Mary Magdalene, says the gospel of John, stood by the Cross of Calvary with Jesus’ mother and Mary the wife of Clopas.
+Mary Magdalene, says the gospel of John, stood by the Cross of Calvery with Jesus’ mother and Mary the wife of Clopas.
 Since the burial of Christ that evening had been hurried, Mary Magdalene, Mary Clopas and another brought spices before dawn on the following Sunday to finish the task.
 Much to their surprise, the stone of His tomb had been rolled away, and Jesus’ body was no longer within.

 The “Madeleine” at once ran back to the Cenacle to tell Peter and John of their discovery.
 The two apostles hurried over, saw the empty tomb, and left puzzled.
 Mary herself remained sadly at the sepulchre.
 When she looked into the tomb, she saw an angel, who asked her why she was crying.
 Then Jesus himself appeared to her outside.
 Thinking Him to be the gardener, she asked where the body was.
 Then He greeted her, “Mary!”
 When she heard that well known voice she recognized Him.
 But He sent her back to tell His disciples that she had seen Him, and He was indeed risen.
 It has been conjectured that Our Lord first appeared to his own mother, but Mary Magdalene was the first public witness to His rising.